adambard/learnxinyminutes-docs/chapel.html.markdown

     }
   }

-// Heres an example using atomics and a sync variable to create a
+// Here's an example using atomics and a sync variable to create a
 // count-down mutex (also known as a multiplexer). var count: atomic int; // our counter var lock$: sync bool;   // the mutex lock

   count.write(2);       // Only let two tasks in at a time. lock$.writeXF(true);  // Set lock$ to full (unlocked)
-  // Note: The value doesnt actually matter, just the state
+  // Note: The value doesn't actually matter, just the state
   // (full:unlocked / empty:locked)
   // Also, writeXF() fills (F) the sync var regardless of its state (X)